rerun/rerun/modules/stubbs/README.md

     $ uname -s
     Linux

-So, to create a Linux OS specific implmentation, create a script called `Linux.sh`.
+So, to create a Linux OS specific implementation, create a script called `Linux.sh`.
 Copy default.sh as a starting point: